artursopelnik/stencil-storybook-boilerplate/readme.md

 This monorepo is structured using [Lerna](https://lerna.js.org/).
 For more details, check out my [blog post](https://www.designsystemscollective.com/how-to-use-storybook-with-stencil-in-2025-and-why-lit-isnt-the-best-choice-81fb5c2d521e).

+## 📢 Announcement (as of April 2025)

+**It's happening! 🎉**

+Storybook has officially confirmed a **native Stencil integration**, with contributions already coming from the Stencil core team.

+👉 storybookjs/storybook#31205

+We're closely following the progress and will switch to the native setup (no more www-workaround or Vite-Reloads!) as soon as it's stable.

 ## 📖 Features

 - **Optimized for Web Components**: Works seamlessly across frameworks